btzy/close-me/README.md

 # Close Me

-Annoying program that will open more windows when you close one of them.
-Works on Windows with .NET Framework 4.5.2 or later.
+Program that will open more windows when you close one of them.
+Works on Windows with .NET Framework 4.5.2 or later.  *Note: May cause frustration to less technically inclined users.*

 ## Download